dhellmann/pymotw/PyMOTW/getpass/index.rst

 :Purpose: Prompt the user for a value, usually a password, without echoing what they type to the console.
 :Python Version: 1.5.2

-Many programs which interact with the user via the terminal need to ask the user for password values without showing what the user types on the screen.
-The getpass module provides a portable way to handle such password prompts securely.
+Many programs that interact with the user via the terminal need to ask the user for password values without showing what the user types on the screen.
+The :mod:`getpass` module provides a portable way to handle such password prompts securely.

 Example
 =======

-The getpass() function prints a prompt then reads input from the user until they press return.
+The ``getpass()`` function prints a prompt then reads input from the user until they press return.
 The input is passed back as a string to the caller.

 .. include:: getpass_defaults.py
     :literal: